olaishola05/Go/Daily report.md

 Day 39 of #100DaysOfCode of learning Go programming.

 Today, I continued with the quiz game, create a function to exit the game if user input "exit" or "quit" and if input is a special character.
-Used random to generate random question from questions array.
+Used rand package to generate random question from questions array and a function to print quiz stats.

+#100DaysOfCode #100DaysOfGo #golang

+Day 40 of #100DaysOfCode of learning Go programming.

+Today, I created a channel to check the signal if user press CTRL + C, add timer to the quiz and use goroutine to receive the timer and exit the timer once the time is up.
+Refactor repeated code such as printing final score upon user actions.

 #100DaysOfCode #100DaysOfGo #golang